elektrofon/pianoberry/README.md

 pianoteq_initial_preset=NY Steinway D Jazz
 ```
 7. Eject the SD card and insert it into the Raspberry PI 5 with a Pisound sound card
-8. Connect a MIDI keyboard to the Pisound MIDI input
+8. Connect a MIDI keyboard to the Pisound MIDI input or via USB
 9. Play!

 **Activation of the licence requires internet connection on first boot**.